-The Best Workout Headphones of 2021
+The Best Workout Headphones of 2022

 Bose Sport Open Earbuds

-The Jabra Elite Active 75t are a great set of wireless earphones for just about anyone.
-But they're particularly suitable for folks who spend a lot of time running or working out, thanks to their nimble design and their hearty, IP57-rated dust and water resistance, allowing you to safely rinse them off after a workout.
+The Jabra Elite 7 Active, which step in to replace the Elite Active 75t, are great wireless earphones for just about anyone.
+But, as you'd guess, they're particularly amazing for folks who spend a lot of time running or working out, thanks to their nimble design, IP57-rated dust and water resistance, and a stable fit that's comfortable for your toughest workouts or workdays.

-The Elite Active 75t will net you nearly every bell and whistle you might be hoping for, from a finder function so you won't lose track of them to transparency mode, which allows you to hear the world around you so you can stay aware in nearly any situation.
-Jabra even added solid digital active noise cancellation (ANC) to their already impressive passive noise isolation, which helps make these already versatile buds even better.
+The Elite 7 Active will net you nearly every bell and whistle you might need.
+A finder function makes sure you won't lose track of them.
+Transparency mode lets you hear the world around you, so you can stay aware in nearly any situation, including your favorite jogging route.
+They also provide solid noise canceling, and Jabra even released a firmware update that adds multipoint pairing, which helps make these buds perfect for moving from outdoor activities to your work calls.

-The Elite Active 75t sound good, though their heavy, bass-forward sound signature won't be for everyone, and it might take some tinkering in the accompanying app to find an equalization setting that fits your playlist.
-Still, their sound performance will satisfy most casual listeners and power users alike—especially for those pounding workouts—and it's bolstered by around 7 hours of battery life per charge (or 5.5 hours with ANC).
-That's especially impressive giving their ultra-micro form factor.
+The Elite 7 Active offer solid audio performance, though their brighter sound signature may need some EQ to smooth things out.
+Still, their sound will satisfy most casual listeners and power users alike, especially once you take Jabra's audio personalization sound test.

-We also love the Elite Active 75t’s playback controls; their buttons are easy enough to press without needing much force, yet firm enough that they rarely get pressed accidentally.
-Jabra’s intuitive controls and customization (thanks to the loaded Jabra Sound+ app) make for one of the best user experiences in the true wireless game.

-One small point of caution: Their small size and rigid plastic design isn't a perfect fit for everyone, and they also may wear on those with smaller ears after a few hours—though that's the case with the majority of true wireless earbuds to some degree.
+Jabra's signature push-button playback controls are intuitive and customizable (thanks to the loaded Jabra Sound+ app) to make for one of the best user experiences in the workout game.
+The updated fit, while more intrusive, is also more grippy and comfortable (for our ears) than the 75t over time, which makes them all the better for your toughest workouts.
+It also means you don't need ear hooks to keep them in.
+That's all bolstered by around 7-8 hours of battery life per charge with ANC, and up to 35 hours with the case, a sizeable step up from their predecessors.

-All in all, the Jabra Elite Active 75t are a great pick for folks looking for superb performance, durability, and a well-rounded workout companion.
-In addition, if you don't see the need for your earbuds to be fully submerged in water—and you want to save a few bucks—the Elite 75t earbuds are nearly identical to their cousins, but with a less-rugged IP55 dust/water-resistance rating.
+The Jabra Elite 7 Active are a great pick for any workout, offering superb overall performance, durability, and a well-rounded user experience.
+In addition, if you need improved calling the Elite 7 Pro are nearly identical to their cousins, but trade additional calling software for a less grippy exterior.

-Either way, you'll be getting a great pair of durable earbuds, armed for virtually any scenario (workout or otherwise) that you can throw at them.
+Either way, you'll be getting a great pair of durable workout buds, armed for virtually any scenario you can throw at them.

 JLab's Epic Air Sport ANC may look like they're sport first and everything else a distant second, but looks can be deceiving.
 Not only are they great for your daily workout grind, but they're also well suited for anyone worried about getting a good fit, especially those who struggle with traditional earbuds.
 They’re IP66 rated, meaning they’ve got good dust and water resistance—but don’t submerge them.

 One big reason they work great for high-impact workouts is the over-ear loop design.
 It’s a soft silicone we never found annoying, fitting comfortably even with glasses.
-Some people aren’t a fan of this style, but it allows for a far more secure fit than any other option—we never once felt that they’d fall out and get lost.
-That makes them a great trade-out if our options like the Jabra Elite 75t won't work for your ears.
+Some people aren’t a fan of this style, but it allows for a more secure fit than other options—we never once felt that they’d fall out and get lost.
+That makes them a great trade-out if options like the Jabra Elite 7 Active won't work for your ears.
 The loops aren’t removable (see the non-Sport sibling), but the Epic Air Sport come with multiple silicone ear tip options, plus a very comfortable foam tip.

 Overall the sound is a bit bass heavy, but JLab's app allows for extensive EQ options to help you fine-tune your preferred sound.
 Battery life was slightly less than claimed.
 We measured around 13 hours per charge to JLab’s claim of 15, but still, that’s a ton for true wireless headphones.
 If you enable features like noise canceling, you’ll get less battery life.

 Speaking of noise canceling, like most affordable true wireless options, it’s pretty mild.
 It doesn’t hurt to have it, of course, but if you’re looking specifically for noise canceling, you’ll want to look at the top picks on our best wireless earbuds list, or our best noise-canceling headphones list.
-Like the majority of newer true wireless earbuds, the Epic Air Sport ANC also offer adjustable transparency mode, which JLab calls Be Aware, letting you hear your environment in high-traffic areas.
+Like the majority of modern wireless earbuds, the Epic Air Sport ANC also offer adjustable transparency mode, which JLab calls Be Aware, letting you hear your environment in high-traffic areas.

 The case, a bit larger than the others in this category, also holds a big battery, offering about 3.5 additional charges.
 It has an attached USB cable, which is either a strength or a weakness depending on your gear.
 More importantly, it has wireless charging which is a great touch.